cube-js/cube/docs/content/Schema/Funnels.md

 ## Performance considerations

 Funnel joins are extremely heavy for most modern databases and complexity grows in a non-linear way with the addition of steps.
-However, if the cardinality of the first event isn't too high, very simple optimization can be applied: [originalSql pre-aggregation](pre-aggregations#original-sql).

-Just add it to `Funnel` cube as follows:
+It is best to use [partitioned rollups][ref-partitioned-rollups] to cache the steps instead.
+Add one to the `PurchaseFunnel` cube as follows:

 ```javascript
 cube(`PurchaseFunnel`, {